-- defines the competent home institution and host institution,
+- defines the home institution and host institution,

-- specifies the mobility condition, such as your information, mobility duration, expected learning outcomes, schedule, student's task and responsibilities.,
+- specifies the mobility condition, such as the student's information, mobility duration, expected learning outcomes, schedule, student's task and responsibilities.,

-If you have reached the expected learning outcomes and is assessed as achievement by the 'host' institution, it must be validated and recognized within the rules and procedures established by the competent authority.
+If the student has reached the expected learning outcomes and is assessed as achievement by the 'host' institution, it must be validated and recognized within the rules and procedures established by the competent authority.

-The transfer of learning outcomes can be applied to formal learning outcomes or to non-formal and informal settings.
+The transfer of learning outcomes can be applied to formal learning outcomes or to nonformal and informal settings.

-Recognition of your school's achieved learning outcomes depends on the successful evaluation of the learning outcomes by the host institution in accordance with the quality assurance criteria.
+Recognition of the sending institution's achieved learning outcomes depends on the successful evaluation of the learning outcomes by the host institution in accordance with the quality assurance criteria.

-2.4.3.
+2.4.5.
 Personal transcript